 If space is limited you may also want to consider an air source heat pump.
 Click here for more information

-Installing a typical domestic system will cost around £10,000 to £17,000.
-If you need boreholes instead of trenches, then you may need to add £10-15K to this figure.
+Installing a typical domestic system (ex groundworks) will cost around £12,500 to £17,000.
+Trenches will cost around £3-5K, but if you need boreholes instead of trenches, then you may need to add £10-15K to this figure.
 Running costs will depend on a number of factors - including the size of your home and how well insulated it is.
 You may be able to receive payments to cover the majority, if not all installtion costs when claiming the government’s renewable heat incentive (RHI).
 Click here to find out more

 As VIP NIBE installers we can offer extend warranties of 7 years.
 You can expect them to operate for 20 years or more, however they do require regular scheduled maintenance.
 To prevent the heat pump from freezing in cold winter weather anti-freeze is used.
 Levels of anti-freeze and its concentration is one of the things that a professional installer will check when he comes to service your heat pump.